Quadratic Formula Calculator

 1. Physics

-In physics, quadratic equations model projectile motion, where an object’s trajectory forms a parabola.
+In physics, quadratic equations model projectile motion, where an object’s trajectory forms a parabola starting from the initiating point to the final destination.
 Calculating the maximum height or the time of flight involves solving quadratic equations.
+A player hits a six, a soccer player kicks the ball the flight time calculation of the ball is calculated using quadratic equation.

 2. Engineering